mensopheak/GithubPages/README.md

 1. Create a new file **index.html**

-1. Setting > Github Pages (we will find our published URL)
+1. Setting > Github Pages (you will find your published URL)

 1. [Link To Website](https://mensopheak.github.io/Hosting-On-Github/)